Rakhee-creator/OOPS/README.md

-# EMC Corp OOPS Demo 🪔🌞
+# OOPS ENCAPSULATION Demo 🪔🌞

 ## 📖 Overview
 This mini-project is a tribute to **EMC Corp**, my first job and powerhouse inspiration.